Polynomial dynamics and local analysis of small and grand orbits: Concluding remarks

 as $P$ varies over polynomials of degree at most $D$ and $\phi$ in the interval $(0,R/2)$ form a definable family.
 There is a uniform bound on the number of connected components of the members of a definable family in $\R_{an}$ \cite{ominimal} and we deduce the present Theorem from Theorem \ref{equipotential}. \end{proof} Theorem \ref{uniform} implies that we have a similar uniformity in orbits as in Proposition \ref{prop1}.
 However we are missing the strong Galois bounds or in fact any arithmetic Galois-information in order to extend Theorem \ref{grandorbit} to infinite places.
 This is an interesting direction for future research. \\

-We can prove variations of Theorem \ref{thm} in that we can mix our statement with the dynamical Bogomolow conjecture.
-For example our methods allow to prove structure theorems for $\mathcal{S}_\alpha \times \text{Preper}$ where $\text{Preper}$ is the set of per-periodic points.
+We can prove variations of Theorem \ref{thm} in that we can mix our statement with the dynamical Bogomolov conjecture.
+For example our methods seem to allow to prove structure theorems for $\mathcal{S}_\alpha \times \text{Preper}$ (perhaps under some conditions on $\alpha$) where $\text{Preper}$ is the set of pre-periodic points.
 This will be explored in a future paper. \\

 We now show that an extension of Theorem \ref{grandorbit} to pre-periodic $\alpha$ is not possible.
 For this let $g$ be a polynomial of degree $2$ defined over the reals, whose Julia set is connected and let $f = g^{\circ 3}$.
 Then every periodic external ray of $f$ lands \cite[Theorem 18.1]{milnor}.
 Note that $\Psi(z^2) = g(\Psi(z))$.
 Let $\zeta_3$ be primitive third root of unity and let